JimmyTan2000/SiT/README.md

 This is the repository of the Image and Video Synthesis SoSe 2025 Practical for Pose Estimation + Novel View Synthesis.

 ## What has been modified?
 The oiginal SiT repository is about the training and inference on the model based on the ImageNet 256 x 256 dataset that contains 1000 classes.
-We have adapted it to train and generate images of a single class.
-This is not the final version yet so there is a TODO list to show what has been done and what hasn't.

-### TODO List
-- [x] Write a script to convert generated tensors into JPG (experimental only).
-[Refer to this notebook.](https://github.com/JimmyTan2000/nerf-image-generation)
+We have adapted it to perform the following:

 - [x] Adapt the training script (train.py) for single class.
-- [x] Adapt the inference notebook (run_SiT.ipynb) to the trained model.
-- [ ] Adapt the training script so that it ingest directly the tensors for training instead of jpg files.
+- [x] Adapt the training script so that it ingest directly the tensors for training instead of jpg files (using dataset.py).
 - [x] Shift the gaussian mean to poses instead of mean 0.
-- [ ] Write a shell script for training using SLURM to make use of the CIP Pool.
+- [x] Implement bf16 training to save CUDA memory.
+- [x] Separate the evaluation from the training loop to prevent CUDA out of memory.
+- [x] Implement evaluation of the trained model (evaluate.ipynb).
+- [x] Create turntable dataset for model evaluation (refer to [this repository](https://github.com/willisma/SiT)).
+- [x] Implement notebook for interpolation experiment (interpolation_experiment.ipynb) with the trained model.
+- [x] Implement flow reversal.
+See "Test Invertibility of SiT" part in `evaluate.ipynb` and "Pose Recovery and Error Evaluation" part in `scene_prediction_loop.ipynb`.

 ## Setup
 Step 1: Download and set up the repo: